ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 SPF | Configured | Configuration of SPF record(s) are required as a baseline for the deployment.
-DKIM | Configured | DKIM is a public/private key signing process used to verify the content of an email.<br>DKIM signing is enabled on emails originating from an organisation’s domains.
+DKIM | Configured | DKIM is a public/private key signing process used to verify the content of an email.<br>DKIM signing is enabled on emails originating from an organisation's domains.
 DMARC | Configured | One DMARC policy is to be configured per Agency domain.
 This is to be configured at the gateway that the Agency consumes.<br>DMARC records are configured for all domains such that emails are rejected if they fail SPF or DKIM checks.

 ### Accepted Domains